Decent-Partners/PARITY-Index/README.md

 | `ParityPMMPool.sol`   | Manages PARITY/dUSD, KSM:dUSD, DOT:dUSD pools with PMM               |
 | `BackingVault.sol`    | Stores wrapped KSM, DOT, and minimal wDUSD (v1); native assets (v2)   |
 | `MintRedeem.sol`      | Handles minting/redemption of PARITY                                 |

-## ⚖️ Core Concepts

-What is PARITY?

-- A synthetic token tracking the DOT:KSM market cap ratio.
-- Backed by wrapped KSM and DOT (v1), with minimal wDUSD from fees or temporary holding; native KSM and DOT in v2.
-- Price increases as KSM outperforms DOT.
-- Redeemable at Net Asset Value (NAV) for wrapped KSM, DOT, and any wDUSD (v1); native assets in v2.
-- Transparent, non-custodial, and designed to be unruggable.

 ## 🧪 Net Asset Value (NAV)